Best Coffee Pods of 2020

 One of the juggernauts of the coffee industry, Starbuck's take on the coffee pod attempts to deliver what the Pikes Place Roast is known for, a medium roast blend that offers a rich and nutty flavor profile.
 We found that the pod version fell short.
 At first brew, we noticed an ashy aroma before we moved on to sample the flavor where we found an almost overpowering taste of carbon.
 The cup had a clean finish, and felt and tasted balanced, but was too burnt tasting for our liking.

 The Peets Decaf was our least favorite pod.
-With a loamy aroma that offered hints of grapefruit, we were expecting an interesting flavor profile.
+Producing a loamy aroma that offered hints of grapefruit, we were expecting an interesting flavor profile.
 What we found was a bitter and ashy tasting brew.
-The coffee did have a bit of interesting brightness, but the finish was highly astringent.
+The coffee did have a bit of interesting brightness, but the finish was highly astringent, leaving our tasters' mouths dry and in need of a sip of water.
 The body and brightness blended well with the citrusy aroma, but given the deep flavor profiles, it felt out of balance.
 Advertising a "bright and smooth" cup, it was incredibly burnt tasting with a harsh finish.
 The only redeeming quality was the slight amount of pleasant brightness it offered before sharply leaving your tongue with an ashy aftertaste.

 Why You Should Trust Us